 Claim Submission

-As CPT codes evolve, they are refined to reflect advancements in research and technology, including digital assessment platforms like Creyos Health.
+As CPT codes evolve, they are refined to reflect advancements in research and technology, including digital assessment platforms like Creyos.

 Reimbursement may also apply to related test administration codes (96136, 96138, 96146) if deemed medically necessary, depending on test type, duration, personnel involvement, and payer policies.
 Proper documentation is essential for supporting claims and optimizing reimbursement.

-Integrating Creyos Health enhances clinical outcomes, reduces administrative burden, and optimizes reimbursement—empowering providers to deliver high-quality, efficient care.
+Integrating Creyos into your testing workflow enhances clinical outcomes, reduces administrative burden, and optimizes reimbursement—empowering providers to deliver high-quality, efficient care.

 Emily has 10+ years of experience in healthcare, holding CCS, CMBCS, COC, CPC, and CPMA credentials.
 She has trained and supported 50+ hospitals across the U.S. and internationally, focusing on compliance, optimized reimbursement, and improved coding and auditing practices.